TestGorilla LogoTestGorilla Logo

 • And almost a fifth (18%) of the surveyed employers stated that they received complaints from their current or former employees about diversity and inclusion in their teams and companies.

-As we can see, the current state isn’t where it needs to be.
+As we can see, tech has a diversity problem.
 Many tech teams need to work on diversity, and there’s a good reason for that.

 Why tech teams need to be diverse and inclusive